What is blastomycosis?

 What should I do if I think I have blastomycosis?

 Without treatment, blastomycosis can become a serious illness.
-The diagnosis can be made from a sample of saliva, pus, urine or the skin lesions, depending on your symptoms.
+The diagnosis can be made from a sample of saliva, urine or skin lesions, depending on symptoms.
 After diagnosis, prompt treatment is very important and may be required for several months.

 How can I avoid blastomycosis?